muze-innovation/totem-otp/README.md

      * @param reference the OTP reference sent from frontend.
      * @param otpValue the actual OTP value from frontend.
      * @return positive integer of how many time this OTP has been successfully validated. e.g. return 1 for the first time it is successfully validated.
-     * @throws UnknownReferenceError - no OTP belong to this reference.
      * @throws OTPUsedError - the provided OTP has already been used.
 (Already correctly validated).
      * @throws OTPMismatchedError - the provided OTP mismatched with the given reference.
      */